vscodethemes/web/README.md

   of your extension's package.json
 - See [theme variables](theme-variables/index.ts) for which GUI and token colors are used

+**Note**: Themes may take serveral days before they show up on the site, including updates to existing themes.

 If you're not sure why a theme isn't showing up, feel free to [open an issue](https://github.com/jschr/vscodethemes/issues/new).